1929 Cumaná earthquake: Tsunami

 At the coast of Cumaná, in Puerto De Sucre, survivors witnessed the a drawback of the sea by as much as 200 meters.
 The tsunami reportedly swept away some homes located along the shore, killing some 40 individuals.
 The maximum tsunami height was measured at 3 m.
 Cumaná suffered severe damage from the tsunami, and the waves were recorded in four other cities.
 Two launches, each weighing 5-tons were carried and dumped inland.
 Boats were destroyed.
+The maximum tsunami run-up was 6 m.

 Impact

 The earthquake razed to the ground more than 3,500 homes in Cumaná.
 The shaking which lasted 30 seconds, severely damaged a theater, which has now been converted to a cathedral.
 The Church of Santa Inés suffered partial destruction of its structure, as well as to the San Antonio de la Eminencia castle.
 A clock tower on the Church of Santa Inés stopped working at the time the earthquake struck.
 After the earthquake, new towers were built around the church during restoration works.
 Ground collapse and landslides were reported.
 The earthquake was also felt in Barcelona, Margarita, Güiria, Carúpano, Río Caribe, Caracas, and Irapa.
 No official figure for the death toll exists, although it has been estimated to be as much as eight percent of the population of 20,000.
 At least 800 people were injured.